 Other survey questions were informative as to the knowledge teachers have to adequately implement the program and mirrored the face-to-face observations conducted in the district.
 While Istation provides a script for teachers to utilize, most teachers observed did not use the script verbatim or even used an introduction script for assessment (see Figure 5).
-Very few survey respondents expressed that they used the script wordfor-word for each assessment.
+Very few survey respondents expressed that they used the script word-for-word for each assessment.
 Some teachers modified the script for each assessment.
 A large portion of respondents indicated that they never used the script or had their own customized version of instructions.
-Only one respondent replied "other," elaborating that they had never received a script.
+Seven responses stated "other."
+Of those responses, six provided additional information.
+Specifically, three responses described conditional use of the instructions (e.g., "use at the beginning, then mid-year, modify between"), two indicated the respondent did not regularly or ever administer the assessment, and one expressed that they were unaware of the existence of a script.